 ART vs. Stretching

 Stretching lengthens muscles.
-ART releases restrictions that prevent muscles from lengthening properly in the first place.
+ART releases the restrictions that prevent muscles from lengthening properly in the first place.
 If you’ve been stretching religiously but still feel tight, adhesions are likely the culprit.

 What to Expect During ART Treatment

-Patients often notice immediate improvement in range of motion and decreased pain after treatment.
+Patients consistently notice immediate improvement in range of motion and decreased pain after treatment.
 Some soreness in the treated area for 24 to 48 hours is normal as the tissues adapt to their restored mobility.

 Combining ART with Other Treatments